If you are new to the baking world, you may be overwhelmed with just how many varieties exist of the same ingredient.

 What Can You Make With Strong Flour?

 - Soft flour has a much finer, crumblier texture than strong flour.
 It’s usually divided into either cake flour or pastry flour, depending on the gluten content.
+A good example of a softer flour is 00 flour.

 - Cake flour has the lowest gluten content among all the types of flour, ranging from around 7.5 to 9 percent gluten.
 It’s also much whiter in color than stronger flours.
 As its name implies, you can use it to bake more tender cakes and pastries.